qoobaa/blog/_posts/2018-06-06-setting-up-gcs-encrypted-credentials-and-activestorage.markdown

-It looks pretty straightforward, but there's a good chance that you'll see an `OpenSSL::PKey::RSAError (Neither PUB key nor PRIV key: nested asn1 error)`, or YAML parser error when you try to launch the app.
+It looks pretty straightforward, but there's a good chance that you'll see an `OpenSSL::PKey::RSAError (Neither PUB key nor PRIV key: nested asn1 error)`, or a YAML parser error when you try to launch the app.
 The main issue is the `private_key` line, that tries to inject a multiline RSA key into the `storage.yml`.
 The easiest workaround that I've found so far looks like this:

 ```
 google: